 Yes!
-ShipStation has a unique identifier for orders that are indicated to be gifts by the order source.
-This identifier is visible in the Order Summary section of the order details window and can also be displayed on the Orders tab by enabling the Gift column.
+ShipStation has a unique identifier for orders indicated as gifts by the order source.
+This identifier is visible in the Order Summary section of the Order Details screen and can also be displayed on the Orders tab by enabling the Gift column.

 In addition to the gift identifier, there is also a field reserved for any gift notes attached to the order.
-The gift note is visible in the Notes & Templates section of the order details window, or in the Notes section of the sidebar.
+The gift note is visible in the Notes section of the Order Details screen or in the sidebar.

 Not supported by all integrations

 Most sellers handle gift orders in much the same way that they handle any other orders.
-That is, you're still fundamentally packing your products and creating a label so it can be delivered to its destination.
+That is, you're still fundamentally packing your products and creating a label so they can be delivered to their destination.
 However, there are a few things you can do to ensure your customers have a good experience when ordering gifts from your store.